 1. Time doesn’t manage me.
 I manage time

-Deadlines and time frames establish parameters, but typically not in a good way.
+Deadlines and time frames establish parameters.
+But typically not in a good way.
 The average person who is given two weeks to complete a task will instinctively adjust his effort so it actually takes two weeks.
 Forget deadlines, at least as a way to manage your activity.
 Tasks should only take as long as they need to take.
 Do everything as quickly and effectively as you can.
-Then use your “free” time to get other things done just as quickly and effectively.
+Then use your “free” time to get other things done.

 Some of your employees drive you mad.
-Some of your customers are obnoxious.
+A few of your customers are obnoxious.
 Some of your friends are selfish, and self-centred.
 But you chose them!
 If the people around you make you unhappy it’s not their fault, it’s your fault.
-They’re in your professional or personal life because you drew them to you – and you let them remain.
+They’re in your professional or personal life because you drew them to you.
+And you let them remain.